Hellenistic art: Architecture

 In the architectural field, the dynasties following Hector resulted in vast urban plans and large complexes which had mostly disappeared from city-states by the 5th century BC.
 The Doric Temple was virtually abandoned.
 This city planning was quite innovative for the Greek world; rather than manipulating space by correcting its faults, building plans conformed to the natural setting.
 One notes the appearance of many places of amusement and leisure, notably the multiplication of theatres and parks.
 The Hellenistic monarchies were advantaged in this regard in that they often had vast spaces where they could build large cities: such as Antioch, Pergamon, and Seleucia on the Tigris.

 It was the time of gigantism: thus it was for the second temple of Apollo at Didyma, situated twenty kilometers from Miletus in Ionia.
 It was designed by Daphnis of Miletus and Paionios of Ephesus at the end of the fourth century BC, but the construction, never completed, was carried out up until the 2nd century AD.
 The sanctuary is one of the largest ever constructed in the Mediterranean region: inside a vast court (21.7 metres by 53.6 metres), the cella is surrounded by a double colonnade of 108 Ionic columns nearly 20 metres tall, with richly sculpted bases and capitals.

-Athens

-The Corinthian order was used for the first time on a full-scale building at the Temple of Olympian Zeus.
+Alexandria

+Hellenistic Alexandria originated a distinctive architectural form language that is often referred to as baroque due to its liberal use of ornamentation and its repurposing of structural elements as ornamental elements.
+Perhaps partly inspired by traditional Egyptian architecture, Alexandrian architects developed new shapes such as segmental, broken, hollow and volute pediments and curved arched, concave and broken entablatures.
+These baroque shapes seem to have existed in Alexandria at least by the 2nd century BC.
+Many of them were later adopted across the Roman Empire and also significantly influenced the rock-cut tombs of Petra.

+Alexandrian architecture also made heavy use of Corinthian capitals, both on exteriors and interiors.
+(The earliest known example of a Corinthian exterior in Alexandria is Ptolemy III's temple of Sarapis in the Sarapeion which was constructed sometime between 246 and 221 BC, though the propylon of the Sanctuary of the Great Gods on Samothrace, which was sponsored by Ptolemy II sometime between 285 and 246 BC, also already featured Corinthian columns on one of its facades.)
+Corinthian capitals were sometimes paired with Doric entablatures, a combination that was rarely seen elsewhere in the Hellenistic world.
+Alexandrian Corinthian capitals exhibited a large variety of shapes and compositions which historians have divided into four distinct types.

+Other typical features of Hellenistic Alexandrian architecture were acanthus leaf column bases, which were sometimes inserted between the standard Attic column base and the column shaft of a Corinthian column, and cornices featuring the distinctive Alexandrian flat grooved and/or hollow square modillions.

+Roman Second Style frescoes are thought to be inspired by Alexandrian architecture.